 Waverly is a very small town located in the state of Virginia.
 With a population of 2,073 people and three constituent neighborhoods, Waverly is the 204th largest community in Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Waverly is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Waverly isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waverly are a mix of both white- and blue-collar jobs.
 Overall, Waverly is a town of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Waverly who work in office and administrative support (12.17%), healthcare suport services (10.43%), and maintenance occupations (9.57%).

-As is often the case in a small town, Waverly doesn't have a public transportation system that people use for their commute.
+Waverly is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Waverly has a very low overall level of education: only 9.08% of people over 25 hold a 4-year college degree or higher.